samsung-cnct/k2/README.md

 ```
 - etcd settings (beyond machine type)

-### Things that can be changed with Kraken-lib update
+### Things that can be changed with kraken-lib update

 - Node pools
 - Node pool counts and instance types